Download Careers360 App

 Allows reproduction without a mate, quick population growth

-Promotes genetic diversity, and adaptability to changing environments
+Promotes genetic diversity and adaptability to changing environments

 Examples

-Bees, aphids, dandelions, some reptiles
+Bees, aphids, dandelions, sand ome reptiles

 Most animals, flowering plants, fungi